 RISCTOX was developed by the Spanish Trade Union Institute of Health, Work and Environment (ISTAS) and the European Trade Union Institute (ETUI) and is based on European environmental and health standards.
 The tool includes over 100,000 chemicals, providing information on substance classification and labeling under EU Regulation 1272/2008, health and environmental impacts and risks, and environmental and health regulations.
 Users can search by hazard endpoint or specific substance.

-The Design for the Environment (DfE) Safer Product Labeling Program was designed to help businesses and consumers make better purchasing decisions by labeling products that have been screened using stringent criteria for health and environmental safety.
-The SCIL website lists chemicals that meet the criteria of the DfE Safer Product Labeling Program.
-This list of safer chemical ingredients is arranged by 13 functional-use classes and can assist product manufacturers in identifying chemicals that the DfE program has already evaluated and identified as safer.
-A list of products with the DfE label, organized by consumer and Industrial and Institutional product categories, can also be assessed from the SCIL website.
+The U.S. EPA’s Safer Choice program helps businesses and consumers make better purchasing decisions by labeling products that have been screened using stringent criteria for health and environmental safety.
+The SCIL website lists chemicals that meet the criteria of the Safer Choice program.
+This list of safer chemical ingredients is arranged by 15 functional-use classes and can assist product manufacturers in identifying chemicals that the Safer Choice program has already evaluated and identified as safer.
+A list of products with the Safer Choice label, organized by consumer and Industrial and Institutional product categories, can also be assessed from the SCIL website.

 This tool provides automated restricted substance list (RSL) review, hazard evaluation, exposure assessment (human health and environmental) and risk assessment over the life cycle of the product.
 As a tool for an alternatives assessment, user can process potential substitutes through the RSL, hazard, exposure, and risk steps to identify preferred alternatives.
 Scivera was developed for secure supplier product chemical data collection and comprehensive product evaluation.